 Tip: Your insurance company may reimburse the expenses of temporary repairs, so keep all receipts.

-A flood is defined as a general and temporary condition of partial or complete inundation of two or more properties from overflow of inland or tidal waters, from unusual and rapid accumulation or runoff of surface waters from any sources, or mudflow.
+A flood is defined as a general and temporary condition of partial or complete inundation of two or more properties from the overflow of inland or tidal waters, from unusual and rapid accumulation or runoff of surface waters from any sources, or mudflow.
 The standard homeowner’s insurance policy does not include coverage for flood damage, including damage resulting from storm surge.
 You will need to purchase a separate flood insurance policy to protect your home from damages due to flood.

 - Water that enters the home from street flooding, an overflow of a creek, river or stream, or storm surges are generally covered by flood insurance - not a homeowners or renters policy.

 - Coverage is available for homeowners and renters.

 - Flood insurance is available through the National Flood Insurance Program (NFIP).
-To learn more about flood insurance, ask you agent and visit www.Floodsmart.gov.
+To learn more about flood insurance, ask your agent and visit www.Floodsmart.gov.

 The National Flood Insurance Program (NFIP) offers flood insurance coverage.
 Please be aware that there is a thirty-day waiting period for coverage to become effective.
 Visit the NFIP at www.floodsmart.gov for information about this important coverage.
 You may also contact your insurance agent for information about purchasing a flood insurance policy through NFIP or from a private insurance carrier.